 It seems we have a wee bit of a problem extending outside ourselves to apply empathy in the workplace.
-That wee problem translates into big money for companies of all sizes that are failing in their efforts to engage their workforces.
+What may start as a small problem translates into big money for companies of all sizes that are failing in their efforts to engage their workforces.

 Gallup says 53% of the American workforce remains unengaged in their work.
 They define this outlook as:

 Generally satisfied but are not cognitively and emotionally

 connected to their work and workplace; they will usually show up to work and do the minimum required but will quickly leave their company for a slightly better offer.

 Given that the current U.S. unemployment rate is at an all-time low, this disengagement poses a real threat to a company’s ability to retain the best workers.
 A lack of employee engagement could place an undue burden on human resource departments already struggling to staff up with a tighter labor pool.

 HR Dive blames our disengagement on a lack of empathy in today’s workplace.
 They cite research from Businessolver showing that 85% of employees say empathy is critical to workforce culture and 98% of human resource pros say employee engagement heavily impacts worker retention.

 In seeking a definition of empathy, let’s skip Merriam-Webster and go to a journal that uses science to teach humans how to be better and kinder.
 The Greater Good Magazine suggests that the idea of empathy stems from our ability “to sense other people’s emotions, coupled with the ability to imagine what someone else might be thinking or feeling.”

 Scientists suggest there are actually two types of empathy: